 Digital Lethargy: Disparities from An Age of Disconnection.
 Tung-Hui Hu.
 MIT Press.
 2022.

+In the digital age, what does it mean to be human?
+And who gets to define humanness?
 In Digital Lethargy: Disparities from An Age of Disconnection, Tung-Hui Hu examines the human condition in the age of digitalisation.
 Not only are people expected to be constantly connected and productive, but they also harbour expectations of convenience and speed from technology-facilitated services, which are in turn supported by human-technology assemblages.
 The flurry of expectations and activity naturally leads to burnout, exhaustion and restlessness, which Hu calls ‘digital lethargy’.
 But the author is not pessimistic about the withdrawal.
 Rather, he argues that it is precisely the lull of digital lethargy that allows us to endure the crisis wrought by digital capitalism.

 Possibly anticipating the difficulties of understanding digital lethargy through definitions alone, Hu offers day-to-day examples of how it may look and feel.
 For the everyday digital user, digital lethargy could manifest in how one passes time or expresses ambivalence, such as scrolling aimlessly through social media or responding with ‘lol’ when one is unsure of a proper response.
 The author also cites several artistic works to exemplify the phenomenon of digital lethargy.
 In Chapter Two, ‘Wait, Then Give Up’, he highlights the characteristics of banality and lack of audience interaction in artist Cory Arcangel’s 2011 films, Self Playing Nintendo 64 NBA Courtside 2 and Various Self Playing Bowling Games.
 Similarly in Chapter Six, ‘Do Nothing Together’, Hu discusses the significance and challenges of non-participation in taller de nada, artist nibia pastrana santiago’s workshop on doing nothing for 30 hours.